AdobeDocs/experience-manager-cloud-service.it-IT/help/assets/content-fragments/content-fragments.md

 * Considerate come raggiungere i tipi di pubblico target in modo efficiente tra i canali.
 * Creazione e gestione di contenuti editoriali neutri per i canali.
-* Creazione di pool di contenuti per diversi canali.
+* Creazione di pool di contenuti per una serie di canali.
 * Progettare varianti di contenuto per canali specifici.
 * Aggiungete immagini al testo inserendo risorse (frammenti multimediali diversi).

-Questi frammenti di contenuto possono essere assemblati per fornire esperienze su diversi canali.
+These content fragments can then be assembled to provide experiences over a variety of channels.

-## Frammenti di contenuto e servizi di contenuto {#content-fragments-and-content-services}
+## Content Fragments and Content Services {#content-fragments-and-content-services}

-AEM Content Services è progettato per rendere più generalizzata la descrizione e la distribuzione dei contenuti in/da AEM, oltre a concentrarsi sulle pagine Web.
+AEM Content Services are designed to generalize the description and delivery of content in/from AEM beyond a focus on web pages.

-Forniscono contenuti ai canali che non sono pagine Web AEM tradizionali, utilizzando metodi standardizzati utilizzabili da qualsiasi cliente.
-Questi canali possono includere:
+They provide the delivery of content to channels that are not traditional AEM web pages, using standardized methods that can be consumed by any client.
+These channels can include:

-* Applicazioni a pagina singola
+* Single Page Applications
-* Applicazioni mobili native
+* Native Mobile Applications
-* altri canali e punti di contatto esterni ad AEM
+* other channels and touch-points external to AEM

 La consegna è realizzata in formato JSON.